MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-guide-power-automate.md

 ## Three tables required for any guide

-Any basic guide requires the following three Dataverse tables:
+Any basic guide requires the following three Microsoft Dataverse tables:

 - Guides
 - Guide Tasks